leoisl/LR_EC_analyser/README.md

 gene families, isoform diversity, bias toward the major isoform, and splice site detection.
 An application of this method to cDNA Nanopore reads can be found at https://www.biorxiv.org/content/early/2018/11/23/476622 .

-# Example on a real dataset
+# Example on real datasets
-To know if LR_EC_analyser is useful for you, you can check the latest tool report on a Mouse RNA ONT 1D reads evaluating the following correctors:
+To know if LR_EC_analyser is useful for you, you can check the latest tool reports here: http://leoisl.gitlab.io/LR_EC_analyser_support .
-LoRDEC, NaS, PBcR, proovread, canu, daccord, LoRMA, MECAT, pbdagcon here: http://leoisl.gitlab.io/LR_EC_analyser_support

 # Installing